Zerobeings/learn/README.md

 </p>

 #### Detailed NFT View
-If the the NFT is clicked, a detailed view will be displayed for the NFT of interest.
+If the NFT is clicked, a detailed view will be displayed for the NFT of interest.
 The detailed view contains the following information: name, image/file, and NFT attributes.

 <p align="center" width="100%">
     <img width="100%" src="images/detailedview.png">